Bolot Feray

 Bolot Feray, is a 1995 Seychellois comedy film directed by Jean-Claude Matombe and produced by Marie-Therese Choppy.
-The film stars Alain Belle in the titular role with Charles DeCommarmond, Jenita Furneau, Antonia Gabriel and Marie Lista in supportive roles.
+The film stars Alain Belle in the title role with Charles DeCommarmond, Jenita Furneau, Antonia Gabriel and Marie Lista in supportive roles.
 It is based on a play and shows traditional Seychellois society.

 The film received positive reviews and is considered as one of best Seychellois movies.
 The play was originally written by Geva René.